xbeat/Machine-Learning/README.md

 Optimizers play a crucial role in training deep learning models by adjusting the model's parameters in the direction that minimizes the loss function.
 Nadam is an optimizer that combines the advantages of two popular optimizers, Nesterov Accelerated Gradient (NAG) and Adaptive Moment Estimation (Adam), to provide faster convergence and better generalization.

+## Components of a Confusion Matrix in Binary Classification

+Understanding Confusion Matrix Components

+The confusion matrix serves as a fundamental evaluation metric in binary classification, comprising four essential components that measure the alignment between predicted and actual values.
+These components form the basis for calculating crucial performance metrics in machine learning models.

 ## Introduction to Model Theory with Python

 Introduction to Model Theory